K-PaaS/cp-guide-eng/install-guide/edge/cp-edge-sample-guide.md

 <br>

 ### <div id='2.1'> 2.1.
-Sample web-based counters
+Web-based Counter Sample
-After deploying the web application on the Control Plane node, proceed to deploy the counter application on the Edge node.
+After deploying the web application on the `Control Plane node`, the counter application is deployed on the `Edge node`.

-Download the files required to deploy the sample application from the Control Plane node and the Edge node, respectively.
+Download the necessary files for deploying the sample applications on both the `Control Plane node` and the `Edge node`.
 ```
 $ wget --content-disposition https://nextcloud.k-paas.org/index.php/s/fkiZoZkB9oCAcnB/download